-Certified ITIL Leaders are compensated at a much higher rate than non-authorized workers, bringing in close to around $130K per year.
-Becoming a Certified ScrumMaster can certainly pay off here; those folks make $128K on average.
-The best paid folks at Symantec Corporation have a Bachelor of Engineering in Computer Engineering (CE), earning $116K annually.
+Certified Information Security Managers are compensated at a much higher rate than non-authorized workers, bringing in close to around $165K per year.
+Certified Information Systems Security Professionals also rank high on the pay scale, with expected average earnings of approximately $133K annually.
+The best paid folks at Symantec Corporation have a Bachelor of Engineering in Computer Engineering (CE), earning $117K per year.

 Benefits and Perks

-Almost all workers report contributing to a 401(k).
-For nearly all survey participants, benefits include health insurance, and the vast majority of workers get dental coverage, too.
-Some other perks are a stock purchase plan, a casual working environment, a subsidized cell phone, gym membership, and life insurance.
+Almost all survey participants participate in a 401(k) program.
+Health insurance comes as part of the deal for the vast majority of workers, and nearly all workers report receiving dental coverage as well.
+Other privileges include a stock purchase plan, a casual working environment, a subsidized cell phone, gym membership, and life insurance.